classiebit/eventmie-pro-docs/resources/docs/3.0/events/simple-events.md

 ## Timing

-Set timing for single or multiple days event.
+Set the timing for your single-day or multi-day event.

 <br>